rowanmanning/app/README.md

 ## Should I use this?

 Not really.
 Unless you're Rowan Manning.
+Even then it's not advisable because this does too much - use [express-config](https://github.com/rowanmanning/express-config) instead.

 ## Table of Contents